palasthotel/grid-wordpress/public/readme.txt

 2. Grid editor with Box list

 == Changelog ==

+= 2.3.0 =

+* Feature: Resue title for boxes
+* Feature: Open in new tab for epilog and prolog links

 = 2.2.3 =
 * Optimization: lazy load grid templates only if they are needed